Court of Appeals denies Interchange owner's petition to remove judge - Albert Lea Tribune

 Court of Appeals denies Interchange owner’s petition to remove judge

-The Minnesota Court of Appeals has denied the petition from the owner of The Interchange Wine & Coffee Bistro to remove the judge presiding over the two criminal cases against her.
+The Minnesota Court of Appeals has denied the petition of The Interchange Wine & Coffee Bistro’s owner to remove the judge presiding over the two criminal cases against her.

-In an order dated Tuesday signed by Chief Judge Susan Segal, the Appeals Court stated a judge is disqualified for lack of impartiality if a reasonable objective examiner with full knowledge of the case would question the impartiality.
+In an order dated Tuesday, the Appeals Court stated a judge is disqualified for lack of impartiality if a reasonable objective examiner with full knowledge of the case would question the impartiality.

 “Because no reasonable examiner would question the assigned judge’s impartiality, the chief judge did not abuse her discretion by denying petitioner’s motion to remove the assigned judge,” the court stated.